mayank-nebula/LG-Chatbot/README.md

     return response.content

-# Function to update the chat thread by adding or removing messages from the chat thread
 def update_chat(message: Message, ai_text: str, chat_id: str, flag: bool, sources=None):
+    """
+    Updates a chat thread by adding or removing messages.

+    Args:
+        message (Message): The message object to update. ai_text (str): The AI-generated response.
+        chat_id (str): The ID of the chat thread. flag (bool): Flag indicating whether to regenerate messages. sources (optional): Sources related to the message.

+    Returns:
+        str: The ID of the updated message.
+    """
     message_id = None

-    if message.regenerate == "Yes" or flag == True:
+    if message.regenerate == "Yes" or flag:
         collection_chat.update_one(
             {"_id": ObjectId(chat_id)},
             {